-Name: Concerned Citizen Of Bishop Ca. When commenting, please include your full name and address.
-Before including your address, phone number, e-mail address, or other personal identifying information in your comment, be advised that your entire comment - including your personal identifying information - may be made publicly available at any time.
-While you can ask in your comment to withhold Phone or Email: from public review your personal identifying information, it cannot be guaranteed that we will be able to do so.
+When commenting, please include your full

+Address: address, phone number, e-mail address, or other personal identifying information in your comment, be advised that your entire comment - including your personal identifying information Phone or Email: - may be made publicly available at any time.
+While you can ask in your comment to withhold from public review your personal identifying information, it cannot be guaranteed that we will be able to do so.
 Please provide comments in the area below.
-(See back or attach additional sheets if necessary):

-#1, The big horn sheep in the Silver Canyon/White Mountain range area seem to be thriving, is the extra noise going to drive the heard to the east side of the mountain range.

-#2, Wondering how the noise will affect the 20 plus homes an those residents in the Van Loon community, the runway is roughly only 800 yards from the Van Loon Community.

-Will this affect the home owners property value by having comerical planes flying over the area?

-#3 There has been studys claiming that living near an airport "may be bad for your health" People who live within six miles of an airport have higher levels of asthma and heart problems.
-This would put the whole City of Bishop at risk since the airport is roughly only 2 miles from Main and Line street.

-#4, Line street to the airport is primarily residential with lots of kids playing along the road and fishing the canal area.
-The extra traffic in the area will potentially put these kids at risk to be involved in a accident.

-#5, Where is the county going to come up with the extra funds to maintain this considering they aren't even keeping up with thier current infrastructure.

-#6, How does this create revenue for Bishop considering most of the pepole flying are going directly to Mammoth Lakes Ca.?

-#7, How will this affect air pollution overall in the Owens Valley?
+(See back of #1, The big horn sheep in the Silver Canyon/White Mounts going to drive the heard to the east side of the mountain ra #2, Wondering how the noise will affect the 20 plus home s an those residents in the Van Loon community,the runway is roughly only 800 yards from the Van Loon Com- munity.
+Will this affect the home owners property value by having comerical planes flying over the area? #3 There has been studys claiming that living near an airp ort "may be bad for your health" People who live within six miles of an airport have higher levels of asthma and heart problems.
+This would put the whole City of Bishop at risk since the airport is roughly only 2 miles fr om Main and Line street. #4, Line street to the airport is primarily residential with lot s of kids playing along the road and fishing the canal area.
+The extra traffic in the area will potentially put these kids at risk to be involved in a accident. #5, Where is the county going to come up with the extra fu ands to maintain this considering they aren't even keeping up with thier current infrastructure. #6, How does this create revenue for Bishop considering r most of the pepole flying are going directly to Mammoth Lakes Ca.? #7, How will this affect air pollution overall in the Owens V alley?
+American control of the control of t the state of the s